JustalK/TEMPLATE-REACT-APP-GLSL/README.md

 ## Goal

-This project is a template for building react-app with all my favorite tools already configured.
+This project is a template for building react-app full with WebGl with all my favorite tools already configured.

 Obviously, the app is using the latest version of `react`.
 For avoiding the relative path, I modified the webpack and allowing the import with an alias.
 I also added the support for sass files.

 In addition, I added `prettier` and configured it for working well with `esLint`.
 Finally, I added the basic usefull package such as the router and the helmet.

+For the WebGl part, I am using `React Three Fiber` and `GLSL` for the shader.

 ## Plan of the presentation